top of page

 Whilst in Glasgow, he also studied the organ with David Hamilton, deputising for services around the city and assisting organists in major venues around the country, such as the Kelvingrove Art Gallery and Museum, and St Giles' and Glasgow Cathedrals.
 At the same time, he developed a passion for conducting, establishing the RCS Keyboard Choir, with the aim to explore the connection between keyboard works and the human voice.

-At the heart of Emmanouil's music-making lies improvisation, a facet of the world of art he was introduced to through the everyday, idiosyncratic sounds of his native Greece.
-In the years that followed, he studied with distinguished individuals in the field, such as David Dolan and Anto Pett, and developed skills in both the more defined "classical" and the boundless "free" improvisation, styles which he frequently incorporates in his performances and compositions.
-Together with his background in Byzantine Chant and traditional Greek music, he experiments with a wide palette of soundscapes and performance styles with an aim to liberate, excite, and open new pathways to artistic expression.
+At the heart of Emmanouil's music-making lies his connection with the idiosyncratic sounds of his native Greece, which he has been receptive to from a young age.
+In the years that followed, he explored both the more defined "classical" and the boundless "free" improvisation, styles which he frequently incorporates in his performances and compositions.
+Together with his experience in traditional Greek music, he experiments with a wide palette of soundscapes and performance styles with an aim to liberate, excite, and open new pathways to artistic expression.

 His latest projects involve the transcriptive work of Leopold Godowsky and the music of Federico Mompou and Francis Poulenc.